 - labour relations and working conditions;

 The committee’s monitoring role also includes the monitoring of any relevant legislation, other legal requirements or prevailing codes of best practice, specifically with regard to matters relating to social and economic development, good corporate citizenship, the environment, health and public safety, consumer relationships, as well as labour and employment.
-The report on the application of the King III principles as published on the Company’s website, was also reviewed and approved by the committee.
+The report on the application of the King Report on Governance for South Africa 2009 (King III) principles as published on the Company’s website, was also reviewed and approved by the committee.

 The committee further monitors Remgro’s participation and results achieved in external surveys in respect of any sustainability aspect pertaining to the Group.
-In this regard the committee noted the external recognition and achievements by the Group, as reported here in the Integrated Annual Report.
+In this regard the committee noted the external recognition and achievements by the Group, as reported here.

 Public reporting and assurance

-The committee, together with the Audit and Risk Committee, is responsible for reviewing and approving the sustainability content included in the Integrated Annual Report and published on the Company’s website, as well as determining and making recommendations on the need for external assurance of the Group’s public reporting on its sustainable development performance.
+The committee, together with the Audit and Risk Committee, is responsible for reviewing and approving the sustainability content included in the Integrated Annual Report, as well as determining and making recommendations on the need for external assurance of the Group’s public reporting on its sustainable development performance.
 The committee has reviewed the content of the abridged Sustainable Development Report included in the Integrated Annual Report and the detailed Sustainable Development Report, and has recommended it for approval by the Board.

-The committee is also required to report through one of its members to the Company’s shareholders on the matters within its mandate at the Company’s Annual General Meeting to be held on 1 December 2016.
-In the notice of the Annual General Meeting included in the Integrated Annual Report here, shareholders are referred to this report by the committee, read with the detailed Sustainable Development Report published on the Company’s website.
+The committee is also required to report through one of its members to the Company’s shareholders on the matters within its mandate at the Company’s Annual General Meeting to be held on 29 November 2017.
+In the notice of the Annual General Meeting included in the Integrated Annual Report here, shareholders are referred to this report by the committee, read with the detailed Sustainable Development Report.
 Any specific questions to the committee may be sent to the Company Secretary prior to the meeting.

 Chairman of the Social and Ethics Committee